Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Experiments

 \subsection{Experimental Results}

 Table~\ref{table:results-mnli} and Table~\ref{table:results-amazon} show the general testing performance over MNLI and Amazon Reviews of baselines and Meta-KD, in terms of accuracy.
 From the results, we have the following three major insights: \begin{itemize} \item Compared to all the baseline teacher models, using the meta-teacher for KD consistently achieves the highest accuracy in both datasets.
-Our method can help to significantly reduce model size while preserving similar performance, especially in Amazon review, we reduce the model size to 7.5x smaller with only minor performance drop (from 89.9 to 89.4). \item The meta-teacher has similar performance as BERT-mix and BERT-mtl, but shows to be a better teacher for distillation, as ``Meta-teacher $\rightarrow$ TinyBERT/Meta-distillation'' have better performance than other methods.
+Our method can help to significantly reduce model size while preserving similar performance, especially in Amazon review, we reduce the model size to 7.5x smaller with only a minor performance drop (from 89.9 to 89.4). \item The meta-teacher has similar performance as BERT-mix and BERT-mtl, but shows to be a better teacher for distillation, as $\text{Meta-teacher}$ $\xrightarrow{\text{TinyBERT-KD}}$ $\text{BERT}_{\text{S}}$ and $\text{Meta-teacher}$ $\xrightarrow{\text{Meta-distillation}}$ $\text{BERT}_{\text{S}}$ have better performance than other methods.
 This shows the meta-teacher is capable of learning more transferable knowledge to help the student.
-The fact that ``Meta-teacher $\rightarrow$ Meta-distillation'' has better performance than other distillation methods confirms the effectiveness of the proposed Meta-KD method. \item Generally speaking, Meta-KD gains more improvement on the small datasets than large ones, e.g. it improves from 86.7 to 89.4 in Amazon Reviews while 79.3 to 80.4 in MNLI.
-This motivates us to explore our model performance on domains with few or no training samples, i.e. few-shot and zero-shot learning in the following section. \end{itemize}
+The fact that Meta-teacher $\rightarrow$ Meta-distillation has better performance than other distillation methods confirms the effectiveness of the proposed Meta-KD method. \item Meta-KD gains more improvement on the small datasets than large ones, e.g. it improves from 86.7 to 89.4 in Amazon Reviews while 79.3 to 80.4 in MNLI.
+This motivates us to explore our model performance on domains with few or no training samples \end{itemize}